hardaker/draft-pwouters-powerbind/README.md

    delegations for these child zones with the same or different DNSKEY as used in the parent zone itself.

-   Zones setting the DELEGATION_ONLY flag can no longer publish non- delegation records in their zone.
-That means that for those RRTYPEs that take DNS targets as parameters (NS, MX, SRV, ...), the targets cannot have their own host names on the zone.
-Instead, a sub-zone needs to be created to place those targets in.
-If "example.com" has an NS record pointing to "ns0.example.com", this entry needs to be moved to a sub-zone such as ns0.nic.example.com before the zone can be switched to DELEGATION_ONLY.
-Otherwise, the signed record "ns0.example.com" would be interpreted as the parent's hostile takeover of the child zone "ns0.example.com".
-Similarly, an MX target pointing to "mail.example.com" would have to be moved to a sub-zone, such as "mail.nic.example.com".
-The zone "nic.example.com" MUST NOT be made DELEGATION_ONLY in that case, otherwise it would have the exact same problem.

-Wouters & Hardaker      Expires October 30, 2020                [Page 7]

-Internet-Draft           Delegation Only DNSKEYs              April 2020

    If a zone is publishing glue records for a number of zones, and the zone that contains the authoritative records for this glue is deleted, a resigning of the zone will make this orphaned glue authoritative within the zone.
 However, with the DELEGATION_ONLY bit set, this (signed) DNSSEC data will be considered BOGUS as it violations the commitment to only delegate.
-This may impact domains that depend on these incorrect glue records.
+This may impact domains that depended on this unsigned glue.

+   For example, if "example.com" and "example.net" use NS records pointing to "ns.example.net", then if "example.net" is deleted from

+Wouters & Hardaker      Expires October 31, 2020                [Page 7]

+Internet-Draft           Delegation Only DNSKEYs              April 2020

-   For example, if "example.com" and "example.net" use NS records pointing to "ns.example.net", then if "example.net" is deleted from the ".net" zone, and the previously unsigned glue of "ns.example.net" is now signed by the ".net" zone, the "example.com" zone will lose its NS records and fail to resolve.
+   the ".net" zone, and the previously unsigned glue of "ns.example.net" is now signed by the ".net" zone, the "example.com" zone will lose its NS records and fail to resolve.